zzunebye/obsidian-google-liked-video/README.md

 ### Setting up Google Cloud Console and YouTube Data API v3

+The YouTube Data API v3 operates on a quota system where different API calls consume a specific number of “units” or “points” from a daily allowance.
+Using the API is free of charge; the “cost” refers to these quota units, not a monetary fee.

 To use this plugin, you need to set up a project in Google Cloud Console and enable the YouTube Data API v3.

 Follow the steps below to set it up:

 #### 1. Create a Project